OpenSlot: Mixed Open-Set Recognition with Object-Centric Learning

 {\textbf{setup.}} We merge each dataset's training and validation set and perform the class split.
 First, we make a statistic about the object class distribution and find 6 VOC\footnote{“person”, “bird”, “car”, “cat”, “dog”, “person”} and 20 COCO classes\footnote{“airplane”, “train”, “boat”, “traffic light”, “fire hydrant”, “stop sign”, “bench”, “bird”, “cat”, “horse”, “sheep”, “cow”, “elephant”, “bear”, “zebra”, “giraffe”, “toilet”, “clock”, “vase”, “ted. bear”} have over 450 single-label images, which we consider as KKC candidates; the rest of the classes are used as UUCs.

 For single-label tasks, we use all KKC and UUC candidates to construct VOC-6/14 and COCO-20/60.
 We use VOC-Cls and COCO to conduct the multi-label experiments and build up the test sets with the same criteria as the single-label setting.
 In COCO-{20/60, 40/40, 60/20} tasks, KKCs are randomly sampled, and the results vary with the sampling effects.
-We report the details of all OSR tasks in \refTab{tab:dataset_summary}: